open-webrtc-toolkit/owt-server/doc/servermd/Server.md

 The evaluation version of MCU server is also provided for Ubuntu 14.04 LTS* 64-bit.

-H.264 support in MCU system requires the deployment of OpenH264 library, see [Deploy Cisco OpenH264* Library section](#Conferencesection2_3_4) for more details.
+If you want to set up video conference service with H.264 codec support powered by non GPU-accelerated MCU server, OpenH264 library is required.
+See [Deploy Cisco OpenH264* Library](#Conferencesection2_3_4) section for more details.

-> **Note**: OpenH264 library is not required for GPU-accelerated MCU when forward RTSP stream subscription is not used.
 If you want to set up video conference service powered by GPU-accelerated MCU server, the following server side SDK needs to be installed on CentOS* 7.1 where video-agents run on:

  - Intel<sup>®</sup> Media Server Studio for Linux* version 2015 R6

 Either Professional Edition or Community Edition is applicable.
 For download or installation instructions, please visit its website at https://software.intel.com/en-us/intel-media-server-studio.

+The external stream output (rtsp/rtmp) feature relies on AAC encoder libfdk_aac support in ffmpeg library, please see [Compile and deploy ffmpeg with libfdk_aac](#Conferencesection2_3_5) section for detailed instrunctions.

  **Table 2-2.
 Client compatibility**
 Application Name|Google Chrome* 52|Mozilla Firefox* 47|Intel CS for WebRTC Client SDK for Android | Intel CS for WebRTC Client SDK for iOS | Intel CS for WebRTC Client SDK for Windows